 This will get her used to your presence and eventually remove her insecurity.
 Over time, you can have other family members stand in turn to develop a general tolerance.

 Although through classical conditioning, your presence may be associated with a negative response.
-It’s crucial to ensure that your presence is safe and secure, and occasionally, you talk to your dog while you stay helps.
+It’s crucial to ensure that your presence is safe and secure; occasionally, you talk to your dog while you stay help.

-79. Hand Feed as Much as Possible in Early Days
+79. Hand Feed as Much as Possible in the Early Days

-The hands-on approach is a great method among dog training tips for dealing with food aggression.
+The hands-on approach is an excellent method among dog training tips for dealing with food aggression.

-It’s also, in fact, a good method among dog training tips to deal with biting, too.
+It’s also, in fact, an exemplary method among dog training tips to deal with biting, too.

 Handle your puppy’s food early on in her life, and feed her directly from your hands.